adrian-dybwad/DGTCentaurMods/README.md

 - `DisplayManager` composes widgets without worrying about refresh mechanics
 - The menu system, game resume, position loading - all orchestration on top of solid primitives

-Good architecture compounds.
-Every feature added costs less than it would have before these foundations existed.
-New capabilities like predefined position loading become mostly wiring - the hard parts (rendering, event handling, correction mode, special move detection) are already solved.

-## Development Approach

-This codebase was developed through human-AI collaboration - a partnership where each brings different strengths.
-The human provides domain knowledge, hardware access, real-world testing, and architectural vision.
-The AI brings pattern recognition across the codebase, rapid iteration on implementations, and the ability to trace complex event flows through multiple layers of abstraction.

-The result is code that neither could have written alone.
-When a bug surfaces - like piece events being delayed during engine thinking - the AI can trace the callback chain from serial parsing through queue workers to blocking calls, while the human provides the runtime logs and hardware feedback that reveal where theory meets reality.

-This collaborative approach works because the foundations are solid.
-Clean abstractions in the serial layer and display framework mean new features can be discussed at the right level of abstraction, implemented correctly the first time, and debugged systematically when issues arise.

-**A word of caution!**

-**All functionality is based on the fact that the Raspberry Pi Zero inside the board is being replaced with a Raspberry Pi Zero 2 W (or Raspberry Pi Zero W) and this breaks the product warranty.
-Proceed at your own risk!**
+The project is moving toward a plugin-friendly architecture where board support, emulators, players, and assistants can be extended without rewriting core orchestration.

 ## Project Status and a Word on Forks and Derivatives and other builds

-Note on forks and derivatives.
-As an open source project we want people to be able to take this code and work with it to improve people's experiences with electronic chess boards.
-You are welcome to amend the code, to use the reversed protocols, to create derivatives, and we encourage you to do so.
-Whilst we work with the DGT Centaur, maybe you will want to integrate it into your own DIY chessboard, and so on.
-Hopefully you'll feed back those great changes, fixes, improvements too.
-We ask only that you follow the license, be clear that your work is a modification, and you ensure that the end user understands the state of the code.
+Forks and derivatives are welcome.
+Follow the license, clearly label modifications, and ensure end users understand the state of the code.

-A number of binaries are included in this repository as the software makes use of them - these are not covered under the general GPL license terms of the project.
-Our GPL license covers the bulk of the Python code.
-If you are creating a derivative, it is up to you to ensure you can use these binaries.
+A number of binaries are included in this repository and are not covered under the general GPL license terms.
+The GPL license covers the bulk of the Python code.
+Derivative projects should verify licensing for any bundled binaries.

-This project is presented to you in an beta state.
-This means that whilst the project works generally, you may come across some bugs.
-If you have problems, feel free to raise an issue or join us on discord https://discord.gg/zqgUGK2x49 .
+This project is in beta.
+Bugs may exist.
+Issues and reports are welcome.

 ## Current Features